-Ian Nicholls, AROnline‘s historian-in-residence, delivers a fantastic insight into BL’s industrial relations, and how they changed over the years… Say hello to the Combined Shop Stewards’ Committee, and how it developed between 1960 and 1975.
+Ian Nicholls, AROnline‘s historian-in-residence, delivers a fantastic insight into BL’s industrial relations, and how they changed over the years… Say hello to what became known as the British Leyland (Motor Corporation Combined) Trade Union Committee, and how it developed between 1960 and 1975.

-The British Leyland Combined Shop Stewards’ Committee was a thorn in the side of British Leyland management for many a year, but it really came to prominence during the Michael Edwardes era with a series of confrontations that saw it labelled as a militant body obstructing necessary change by management, politicians and the media.
+The British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC) was a thorn in the side of British Leyland management for many a year, but it really came to prominence during the Michael Edwardes era with a series of confrontations that saw it labelled as a militant body obstructing necessary change by management, politicians and the media.

 Because many of its leading lights were openly members of the Communist Party of Great Britain amid Cold War tensions, there was paranoia about Reds sabotaging British Leyland, all of which proved to be baseless – to demonise its members as being misguided or plain wrong is just too simplistic.
 Its very existence and function were the result of the haphazard mergers of differing companies with different wage structures and it was not always viewed as a negative force.

 The BLTUC had origins in the British Motor Corporation Joint Shop Stewards’ Committee, which came into being in the mid-1960s when the veteran Communist Convener at Longbridge, Dick Etheridge, began to call meetings of Conveners from other plants.
 The intention was to swap details of piecework rates, wage drift and possible moves to change the use of factories.
 It met not more than half-a-dozen times a year and preferred to operate quietly.